dealien/SCIENCE-Project-To-Do-List/glitch_into_a_train_cabin.md

 ## Idea
-Even though you can't actually control the train, it sure would be fun to try.
+Even though you can't actually control the train, it sure is fun to try.

 ## Report